vinci1it2000/schedula/README.rst

 the ``plan.`` prefix.
 These sheets must contain a table where each row is a single simulation, while the columns names are the parameters that the user want to vary.
-The columns of these tables must contain the following special names:
+The columns of these tables can contain the following special names:

 - **id**: Identifies the variation id.
 - **base**: this is a file path of a CO2MPAS excel input, this model will be used as new base vehicle.
-- **defaults**: this is a a list of file paths.
-The calibrated models of these files are used as default models of the **base** model.
-This behavior is needed to simulate, for example, a manual car (**base**) as A/T, because the A/T strategy and the torque converter are not in the **base** model.
+- **run_base**: this is a boolean.
+If true the base model results are computed and stored, otherwise the data are just loaded.

 Using custom output xl-files as templates